Here are some questions we’ve been receiving with the corresponding answers.

 There are three different local associations in the southern portion of our lake

-The « A.B.V. du Poisson-Blanc » or the Association of the Poisson Blanc Watershed
+The « A.B.V. du Poisson-Blanc » or the Poisson Blanc Watershed Association

-The « A.B.V. du Poisson-Blanc » defines its action among other things by its committees of volunteer members such as:
+The « Association bassin versant du Poisson-Blanc » defines its action among other things by its committees of volunteer members such as:

 This association is a grouping of owners of a parking lot with a wharf in Newton Bay.
 The land in question is accessible by the Chemin du Grand Poisson-Blanc.
 Indeed, several long – standing properties scattered around the bay also have a joint ownership on this parking lot, given that not long ago there was no road access, the owners use a boat to get to their property.
-The role of this association is therefore the management and operation of this parking lot.
+Their role is therefore the management and operation of this parking lot.

 The « Association des Propriétaires de la Baie Newton » or the Newton Bay Owners Association: